Today’s rates for a wide range of commercial property and loan types.

-At Commercial Real Estate Loans, Inc., we know that HUD multifamily loans are a fantastic way to build, renovate, and purchase multifamily properties-- but sometimes, developers need a little extra money to make their property just a bit better.
+At Commercial Real Estate Loans, Inc., we know that HUD multifamily loans are a fantastic way to build, renovate, and purchase multifamily properties.
+Sometimes, however, developers need a little extra money to make their property just a bit better.
 That's why we're ready and waiting to help you with every stage of the HUD 241(a) application, approval, and closing process.

 HUD 241(a) Loan Terms in 2023